-In this interview with CalvinAyre.com, nChain chief scientist Dr. Craig Wright Bitcoin and Bitcoin Cash can transform the gambling industry.
+In this interview with CalvinAyre.com, nChain chief scientist Dr. Craig Wright discusses how Bitcoin and Bitcoin Cash can transform the gambling industry.

 For years, the online gambling industry has been plagued with misguided government policies that aim to protect state-owned gambling monopolies and restrict a citizen’s freedom to decide how to spend their entertainment dollars.